-Rudolph's effort of 65 off 39 balls may have been in vain, but that was not the case for Bears captain Grant Elliott, who took this spectacular catch to remove the dangerous Colin Ingram for 11 and reduce Glamorgan to 31-2 after 3.2 overs of their run-chase.
+Rudolph's effort of 65 off 39 balls may have been in vain, but that was not the case for Bears captain Grant Elliott, who took a spectacular catch to remove the dangerous Colin Ingram for 11 and reduce Glamorgan to 31-2 after 3.2 overs of their run-chase.

 Was it one of the catches of the tournament?

-It's been said that you shouldn't do anything great if you can't handle the congratulations, and Dan Christian found that out the hard way when his trophy lift came at a price on Saturday evening.
+It has been said that you shouldn't do anything great if you can't handle the congratulations, and Dan Christian found that out the hard way when his trophy lift came at a price on Saturday evening.

 Just as Christian was receiving the silverware, champagne started raining down, and as a result the trophy was handed to him in such hurried fashion that he caught an eyeful of it.

 The Notts skipper saw the funny side later on, but got little sympathy from his team-mates...